aasiskndl/aasiskndl/README.md

 ---

 ## 🚀 About Me
 Hi there!
 I'm **Aashish Kandel**, a passionate **frontend developer** and **machine learning enthusiast** from Nepal.
 Currently in my final semester of a **BSc.
-CSIT** at Lumbini ICT Campus (CGPA: 3.20/4), I thrive on creating intuitive web experiences and exploring AI-driven solutions.
+CSIT** at Lumbini ICT Campus, I thrive on creating intuitive web experiences and exploring AI-driven solutions.
 When I'm not coding, you might catch me hiking the hills or diving into the latest advancements in NLP and deep learning.

 - 🎓 Final semester student excelling in **web development** and **AI**
-- 💼 Building real-world skills as a **Frontend Dev Intern** (Feb 2025 – May 2025)
+- 💼 Building real-world skills as a **Frontend Dev**
 - 🌱 Currently mastering **Clean Architecture** in MERN and **NLP pipelines** with LangChain
 - ⚡ Fun fact: I once debugged a neural network while trekking in the Himalayas!